-Christina Kallas is a transnational New York-based feature writer and director.
-She is best known for the critically acclaimed ensemble dramas The Rainbow Experiment and 42 Seconds of Happiness, and for the John Hurt-starring, Golden Berlin Bear-nominated political thriller The Commissioner.
-Released worldwide by Gravitas Ventures, The Rainbow Experiment debuted at the Slamdance Film Festival and Moscow International Film Festival 2018.
-In 2016, Kallas scored on the film festival circuit with her award-winning feature 42 Seconds of Happiness.
-Prior credits as a writer/producer include BBC Films and Polygram’s hooligan drama, I.D.; Toronto and Berlin selection hybrid narrative/doc Mothers; and European TV series hits, Danni Lowinski and Edel & Starck.
-She is also known as author of books such as Creative Screenwriting: Understanding Emotional Structure and Inside the Writers’ Room: Conversations with American TV Writers.
-She was the President of the FSE, the European equivalent of the Writers Guild of America, for eight consecutive years.
-Kallas is a member of the European Film Academy, the German Film Academy and of the New York chapter of Film Fatales.
+Christina Kallas is the New York-based writer-director of critically acclaimed ensemble dramas The Rainbow Experiment and 42 Seconds of Happiness and the writer of the John Hurt-starring, Golden Berlin Bear-nominated political thriller The Commissioner.
+Her prior credits include BBC Films’ hooligan drama, I.D., Toronto and Berlin selection hybrid narrative-doc Mothers, and European TV series hits, Edel & Starck and Danni Lowinski.
+Kallas is also known as author of books such as Creative Screenwriting: Understanding Emotional Structure and Inside the Writers’ Room.
+She was the President of the FSE, the European equivalent of the Writers Guild of America, for eight years and is a member of the European Film Academy, the German Film Academy and of the New York chapter of Film Fatales.

 Sam Hargress Jr. died this past weekend.

 My beautiful dear friend, known and loved by many as the owner of the legendary Paris Blues jazz dive in Harlem, is one of the 398 people who passed from COVID-19 in New York City on April 10, 2020.

 April 9 was his 84th birthday.